synapseit/basic-tutorials/README.md

 **Step 1.
 Find the correct timezone**:

 Explore which timezone are available, and find the correct one for you.
-In the below example we check the European timezone:
+In the below example we check the European timezone list:

 ```
 cd /usr/share/zoneinfo/Europe/